pyjamabrah/pyjamabrah/content/products/c-language/index.md

           date: "2/1/2025"
           rating: 4.9
           review: "I am the creator of the course so obviously this has to be the best course on this topic on the planet.
 I should also specify that my review is heavily biased."
-      faqs:
-        - q: "Do I need a special configuration to pursue this course?"
-          a: "No. You will need access to Chrome browser.
-The course and the labs can all be completed online."
-          open: "open"
-        - q: "Is this course good for begineers?"
-          a: "Yes!"
-        - q: "Do I need a special configuration to pursue this course?"
-          a: "No. You will need access to Chrome browser.
-The course and the labs can all be completed online."
-          open: ""
-        - q: "Is this course good for begineers?"
-          a: "Yes!"
       compare:
         - feature: "this is a sample feature.
 This feature is rather long. too long actually"
           us: true